 Information for New Families

 Welcome to The Geneva School!
-As the School Nurse at Geneva, I welcome you to our school and look forward to meeting you.
-As this information is important to the health and safety of your child, I do ask that you read it carefully, and then contact me if you have any questions.
+Lou Jones, our upper school nurse, and Aly Alwinson, our lower school nurse, are here to serve your family with any health needs, and to promote a culture of wellness for our students.
+As this information is important to the health and safety of your child, we do ask that you read it carefully, and then contact us if you have any questions.

 Required Medical Documentation

 - Please read the information on the Required Medical Documentation page.
 These documents are required by state law and/or school policy to be on file for each student enrolled at The Geneva School.
 Please read the explanation under each item to learn what specifically you will need to do to ensure that we have all of the necessary documents.

 - Please note that the FHSAA athletic physical evaluation forms, required for all 6th–12th grade students participating in a sport, are separate from and in addition to the required Department of Health physical and immunization forms.
 See the FHSAA Forms page in the athletic section for more information on these forms.